 The Hydrogen Safety Panel has developed two additional resources for safety planning: (1) Appendix III - Safety Plan Checklist; (2) Appendix IV - Hydrogen Safety Checklist.

 D. Additional Documentation

-In order to give the Hydrogen Safety Panel the best opportunity to judge the quality of the safety plan, the submittal should include, but not be limited to, the following additional documentation:
+To give a reviewer the best opportunity to judge the quality of the safety plan, the submittal should include, but not be limited to, the following additional documentation, as applicable: